West Virginia State Police: Vehicles

 State Police vehicles are composed of a variety of makes with blue and gold colors accompanied by the agency's logo on the side front doors.
 For many years, the agency has used Ford Crown Victorias for the road.
-In recent years however, State Police has phased in Chevy Impalas and the new Ford Police Interceptor and Police Interceptor Utility into its fleet.
-The agency also uses unmarked vehicles that are usually assigned to command staff members.
-Vehicles are mainly equipped with blue LED lights.
+In recent years, however, the West Virginia State Police has phased out Chevy Impalas and the Ford Police Interceptors (Police equivalent of the Ford Taurus) as well as Ford Crown Victorias.
+As of 2024, WVSP primarily utilizes both marked and unmarked variants of the Ford Police Interceptor Utility and the new Chevrolet Tahoe.
+The agency also uses unmarked vehicles that are usually assigned to command staff members; however, certain traffic units use unmarked (typically light blue) Ford Expeditions.
+Vehicles are mainly equipped with blue LED lights and red and amber LED lights in the rear.